 Finding small wineries that use the Northern Sonoma AVA might make for a futile scavenger hunt challenge.
 But there are many that offer estate-grown varietal wines within this area.
 While traveling through the northern part of Northern Sonoma, just south of the sweeping vineyards of the Asti area, seek out Cabernet Sauvignon, Zinfandel, and interesting historical perspectives at J. Rickards Winery.

 In the Russian River Valley, Bacigalupi Vineyards has helped to make Sonoma County Chardonnay famous in their own quiet, behind-the-scenes way.

 Restaurants and Lodging around Northern Sonoma

 Family restaurant Catelli's serves up gourmet comfort food in Geyserville; or find wood-fired pizza and more at Diavola.
-The renowned John Ash & Co. restaurant is an icon of Wine Country cuisine; check into deluxe accommodations at the adjacent Vintners Inn.
+The renowned John Ash & Co. restaurant is an icon of Wine Country cuisine; check into deluxe accommodations at the adjacent Vintners Resort.